Diastasis Recti Abdominis (Separated Abs)

 First, you should know that ANY BODY can get DRA - men, babies, kids, the strong, the weak, the fit, the unfit.
 And this is precisely why DRA is a complicated beast - it's not just about pregnancy.

-Pregnancy is the (crappy) springboard that launches so many of us into DRA because it comes with so many HUGE body changes.
-Remember my little "these are the most body stressing times of your life" chant.
-Unfortunately, so many of us are not prepared for these body stresses that literally pellet us as soon as that little plus sign shows up.
+Think of pregnancy as the (crappy) springboard that launches so many of us into the DRA diagnosis because pregnancy comes with so many HUGE body changes.
+Remember my little "these are the most body stressing times of your life" chant, so let's prepare and prevent.
+Unfortunately, so many of us are not prepared for these huge body stresses that break us as soon as that little plus sign shows up.
 DRA happens when those body changes catch up with you; when the new loads and forces are not tolerated, something gives.
-That something is so often your linea alba.
+In the case of DRA, it's the linea alba.

 non-optimal loading forces cause diastasis recti.

 Forces push and pull on us all day long.
 Your body reacts to (absorbs, transmits, dampens, etc.) these forces well or not so well.
-If it responds to the forces and loads well, you stay injury free.
-If it responds poorly, you see injury.
+If it responds to the forces and loads well, no injury occurs.
+If it responds poorly, injury happens.
 In order for tissue to 'tolerate' the push and pull and loading every single minute of the day, you need to make sure you have ALL of the following things going for you:

 ALIGNMENT: If this is lacking, forces and loads imposed on the core/linea alba (and any other body part for that mater) may be more stressing to the tissues, joints, etc., increasing the risk of injury.
 For example, if you walk around all day with you lower ribs flared up and out (like so many pregnant women do), your linea alba will be under constant strain.
 If you then go to lift your giant toddler out of his car seat with this stressed linea alba, you risk deforming it further.
 And on and on it goes.

 FLEXIBILITY: Tissue needs to be flex-able (able to flex, got it?) in order to resist being over stretched; if tissue has too much tension (is tight), it will have a hard time adapting stretch forces, and may deform.
 Think of a muscle like your hamstrings: if you don't have full flexibility to do the splits, you will surely injury your hamstrings if you try.
 Same goes for your belly muscles: if they are not able to accommodate your growing belly, your linea alba will be strained from the excess tension.
-This is sometimes where we see mummas (or anyone!) with super strong core muscles (but not flex-able core muscles) present with DRA.
+This is sometimes where we see mummas (or the massive 6-pack gym dude) with DRA because of their super strong ab muscles that carry too much tension.

-The last player in all of this is PRESSURE, which has to do with flexibility, strength and alignment (of your trunk), but I like to talk about it separately because it's a biggy.
+PRESSURE: This has to do with flexibility, strength and alignment (of your trunk), but I like to talk about it separately because it's a biggy.
 Your internal pressures (in your chest, belly and pelvis) all affect your core muscles, especially when pressures are chronically increased.
 Increased internal pressures means more tension on your core muscles, and that vulnerable linea alba.
-So whether you are a belly sucker-inner, or a chest breather, or a bloated-by-1pm'er, or a chronic cougher, you are putting extra strain on your linea alba, among other things.
+So whether you are a belly sucker-inner, or a chest breather, or a bloated-by-5pm'er, or a chronic cougher, you are putting extra strain on your linea alba, among other things.
 Add pregnancy to the mix, and you have the perfect recipe for disaster.
 I mean diastasis.

 If any one of these four players is out of whack, you risk injuring that vulnerable linea alba.
 These factors are dependent on each other (ie you need strength for good alignment, you need flexibility for good alignment and functional strength, you need balanced pressures for optimal alignment and tissue flexibility etc. etc.).